Estimated reading time: 8 minutes

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that affects millions of people worldwide.
 It’s characterized by difficulties with attention, hyperactivity, and impulsivity.

 While ADHD can pose challenges in various aspects of life, including education and work, the question of whether it qualifies as a disability when applying for a job is a complex and nuanced topic.
-In this article, we’ll explore the implications of ADHD during the job application process, the considerations for disclosing ADHD, and provide insights for individuals navigating this situation.
+In this article, we’ll explore the implications of ADHD during the job application process, the considerations for disclosing ADHD and impact to keeping a job, and provide insights for individuals navigating this situation.

 Table of contents